psyrun/psyrun.github.io/_posts/2024-06-20-Process-Enumeration-Using-Command-line.md

 tags: redteam, mitre, killchain, cpent, LPT, cpts, oscp, exploit
 permalink: /go-revshell/
 ---
-# Blog: Enumerating Running Processes in Windows for Vulnerability Research

 ## Introduction
 This blog discusses a simple C program for enumerating running processes in Windows using the Windows API and explains its relevance in vulnerability research.
 The program provides a foundation for analyzing running processes, which is crucial in identifying potential vulnerabilities in software and system configurations.